Unification of Aeolian and Fluvial Sediment Transport Rate from Granular Physics

-which represents a modification of the slope correction derived in Ref.~\cite{CapartFraccarollo11} that takes into account that the buoyancy force does not have a component in the flow direction~\cite{Maurinetal18}.
-When applying this correction and using transport threshold values ($\Theta_t=0.072$ for water and $\Theta_t=0.0035$ for air) that are close to (water) or equal to (air) those obtained from a recent threshold model~\cite{PahtzDuran18a}, Eq.~(\ref{Qfinal}) simultaneously reproduces laboratory measurements of the rate of continuous transport in water (Fig.~\ref{Measurements}a) and air on Earth (Fig.~\ref{Measurements}b).
+When applying this correction and using transport threshold values that are close to (water) or equal to (air) those obtained from a recent threshold model~\cite{PahtzDuran18a}, Eq.~(\ref{Qfinal}) simultaneously reproduces laboratory measurements of the rate of continuous transport in water [Fig.~\ref{Measurements}(a)] and air on Earth [Fig.~\ref{Measurements}(b)].
 In particular, the agreement with aeolian transport measurements is substantially better than the old fitted linear model~\cite{Creysselsetal09}.
+Equation~(\ref{Qfinal}) is also consistent with numerical simulations (Fig.~\ref{MeasurementsSimulations}).

+The applicability of Eq.~(\ref{Qfinal}) is limited to transport conditions that exceed critical values of $s^{1/2}\mathrm{Ga}$ and $s^{1/4}\mathrm{Ga}$.
+The number $s^{1/4}\mathrm{Ga}$ determines whether transported particles tend to move predominantly within the log-layer [$s^{1/4}\mathrm{Ga}\gtrsim40$, as required for Eq.~(\ref{Qfinal})] or within the viscous sublayer of the turbulent boundary layer ($s^{1/4}\mathrm{Ga}\lesssim40$), while $s^{1/2}\mathrm{Ga}$ characterizes the importance of particle inertia relative to viscous drag forcing~\cite{PahtzDuran17,PahtzDuran18a}.
+When $s^{1/2}\mathrm{Ga}$ is too small [$s^{1/2}\mathrm{Ga}\lesssim80$ for fluvial transport ($s\lesssim10$) and $s^{1/2}\mathrm{Ga}\lesssim200$ for aeolian transport ($s\gtrsim10$)], the scaling of the fluid drag dissipation rate of kinetic particle fluctuation energy changes due to strong viscous drag forcing, causing substantial deviations from Eq.~(\ref{Qfinal}).
+Likewise, we expect Eq.~(\ref{Qfinal}) to break down when the bed slope angle $\alpha$ comes close to the angle of repose $\alpha_r$, that is, when previous studies suggest that sediment transport properties change relatively abruptly~\cite{Loiseleuxetal05}.